Life in St. Bernard Parish

 St. Bernard Parish has a diverse landscape perfect for eco-tourists, sportsmen, birders, and nature enthusiast looking to experience the finest of the outdoors.
 St. Bernard Parish was proclaimed a “World Class Fishing Destination” by Saltwater Fishing magazine and has a network of sports facilities and playgrounds located in neighborhoods across the Parish.

-St. Bernard Parish also has an active and engaged, family-oriented community that offers accessible activities, events, and festivals including the Crawfish Festival, the Bayou Road Balloon Festival, Blues, Brews, and BBQ, Sugar Fest, Los Islenos Fiesta, Tomato Festival, Tour Da Parish, Irish, Italian, Islenos Parade, and the Battle of New Orleans Commemoration and Reenactment.
-St. Bernard Parish is experiencing a retail and shopping renaissance with substantial growth and redevelopment of retail shopping centers in Chalmette, Arabi, and Meraux over the past 5 years.
+St. Bernard Parish also has an active and engaged, family-oriented community that offers accessible activities, events, and festivals including the Louisiana Crawfish Festival, the Bayou Road Balloon Festival, Blues, Brews, and BBQ, Old Arabi Sugar Fest, Los Islenos Fiesta, Tomato Festival, Tour Da Parish, St. Bernard Irish, Italian, Islenos Community Parade, and the Battle of New Orleans Commemoration and Reenactment.
+St. Bernard Parish is experiencing a retail and shopping renaissance with substantial growth and redevelopment of retail shopping centers in Chalmette, Arabi, and Meraux over the past five years.

 Where to Live in St. Bernard Parish